OpenWaterFoundation/cdss-app-snodas-tools/test-CDSS/processedData/README.md

+# processedData #

-The processedData folder will hold all output products produced from SNODASTools.
-Refer to the SNODASTools User and Developer documentation for the type of output products that will be contained within the sub-folders.
+The `processedData` folder holds all output products produced from SNODAS Tools.
+Refer to the SNODAS Tools User and Developer documentation for a description of the output products that are included in the sub-folders.